Skip to main content

 The diagnostic is $75, waived when you book the repair.
 We send a written estimate before we touch a wrench beyond diagnosis.
 For the broader cost picture, see our Bay Area appliance repair cost guide.

 Call (925) 999-4095 or use the form on the contact page.
-We cover San Ramon, Danville, Alamo, Blackhawk, the rest of the Tri-Valley, and the Mid-Peninsula estate corridor.
+We work to get Tri-Valley calls on the schedule fast, often same or next day when we can.
+We cover San Ramon, Danville, Alamo, Blackhawk, and the Mid-Peninsula estate corridor.

 Related: Sub-Zero brand page · Refrigeration repair service · Wine fridge and wine cooler repair · LG refrigerator not cooling in Danville